Alternative Routes to Licensure (ARL)

 - Apply and be accepted to Utah Alternative Routes to Licensure.
 See requirements for eligibility on ARL eligibility page.

-- Submit an authorization to ABCTE to release official copies of score reports to the Utah State Office of Education.
+- Submit or request ABCTE release official results of ABCTE score reports and ABCTE completion certificate to the Utah State Office of Education.